edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 This should show that the install did not have any failures.

-Before continuing, make sure you are in the "subsampled" directory.
+Before continuing, make sure you are in the "EDAMAME_16S" directory.
 This will take a few (<10ish) minutes.

 ```
 pick_open_reference_otus.py -i combined_seqs.fna -m usearch61 -o usearch61_openref_prefilter0_90/ -f